-There's a reason prescription drugs are intended to be taken under a doctor's direction: If used improperly, they can be dangerous ... very dangerous.
-In fact, despite what many people think, abusing prescription drugs is not safer than abusing illicit drugs.
-As the facts will tell you, prescription drugs can have dangerous short- and long-term health consequences when used incorrectly or by someone other than for whom they were intended.
+There's a reason prescription drugs are intended to be taken under a doctor's direction: If used improperly, they can be dangerous.
+Prescription drugs can have dangerous short- and long-term health consequences when used incorrectly or by someone other than for whom they were intended.

-When taken properly and under a medical provider's supervision, prescription drugs can have many benefits, but there are serious health risks associated with the abuse of prescription drugs.
+When taken properly and under a medical provider's supervision, prescription drugs can have many benefits, but there are serious health risks associated with many of these drugs.

 Although these drugs may seem safe because a doctor has prescribed them, a single large dose of prescription painkillers or depressants can result in breathing problems that can lead to death.
 Abusing prescription stimulants can result in fatal seizures.
 Even in small doses, depressants and painkillers can affect a person's ability to learn.
 These are not temporary side effects.

 Prescription drugs should always be taken cautiously and under the care of a licensed medical doctor.
 Abusing any drug, whether over-the-counter, prescription or alcohol, can lead to permanent and fatal consequences.